krisnova/kops-demo/README.md

 The demonstrations here make an assumption that you have been able to get through `kops` cluster up and running in AWS.

-Some great examples to help you get started with kops can be found here:

 ## Getting Started with Kops

 | Article                |  Link                                            |